c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ---

-The next video is demo about how to configure the results of the picure above from scracth.
+The next video is demo about how to configure the results of the picure above from scratch.

 <video width="100%" height="100%" controls>
     <source src="/_static/2024/2024-04-21/fzf-setup.mp4" type="video/mp4">